bb1950328/BrickSim/README.md

 - add more sophisticated search in part palette to handle queries like `title=Hello OR name=World`
 - add log library, [https://github.com/emilk/loguru](https://github.com/emilk/loguru) looks interesting

+## Known bugs
+- If you change the layer of a part in the element properties, all instances but the selected disappear, (the changed instance is drawn over the other things correctly)

 ## How to get the `codes.txt` file
 The `codes.txt` file contains all parts with the colors they are available in.
 Because I don't whether it's allowed to distribute that file together with the program, you have to download it.
 But don't worry, it's really simple:
 1. Go to [https://www.bricklink.com/catalogDownload.asp](https://www.bricklink.com/catalogDownload.asp)